 6. Using editing marks, have students revise their writing using just the right transition words.

-Differentiated instruction
+Differentiate instruction

-for second language learners, students of varying reading skill, and for younger learners
+For second language learners, students of varying reading skill, and younger learners

-• Use a storyboard template (1MB PDF)* to help students get started with their writing.
+• Use a storyboard template (opens in a new window) to help students get started with their writing.
 Encourage them to write a meaningful transition word in each box.
 As they transition from the storyboard to a written draft, the transition words can be included.

 • Discuss story events with students orally.
 As you summarize the book, use and emphasize specific transition words, "First the kids went in the snow.
 Then they built a snowman.
 Finally they came inside for hot chocolate."